-Write a short (500 word) description of the integrated media story that you would like to produce for your final project.
+Write a short (500 word) pitch of the integrated media story that you would like to produce for your final project.
 In the description, please include the following information and analysis:

 - Audience: who is the intended audience for the story? - Content: what is the content you would like to produce?
+What is the news hook or value?
 How are you going to gather the information?
-(Interviews, research, surveys, etc.) If you are planning to produce a communications piece, what is the communications issue you are trying to solve? - Anchor media: what is the primary delivery media for the story, if any. - Supporting media and integration: what other forms would you like to use.
+(Interviews, research, surveys, etc.) If you are planning to produce a communications piece, what is the communications issue you are trying to solve?
+(Note: a communications plan is not a story.) - Anchor media: what is the primary delivery media for the story, if any. - Supporting media and integration: what other forms would you like to use.
 How are you planning to integrate them with the main form of the story.
-If you plan on creating a fully integrated story, how will that work? - Social media: what role could social media play in this story?
-Explain how you would get the world to know about the story.

-Metadata: what are the keywords, phrases, and tags you will use?
+If you plan on creating a fully integrated story, how will that work? - Social media: what role could social media play in this story, if any?
+Explain how you would get the world to know about the story. - Metadata: what are the keywords, phrases, and tags you will use?